 Habitability Requirements

-Under Florida landlord-tenant law, a landlord and tenant agreement requires the property to be habitable.
-That is, one that meets the state’s basic health, safety, and building code requirements.
+Under Florida landlord-tenant law, a landlord and tenant agreement requires the personal premises to be habitable.

 Among other things, this means that the dwelling unit must have running hot water, working detectors, and be mold or pest free.

-If a Florida landlord fails to meet these requirements can result in tenants giving proper written notice to withhold rent or pursue legal remedies.
+Otherwise, this can result in tenants giving proper written notice to withhold rent or pursue legal remedies.

 Tenant Evictions

-Failing to pay rent on time.
+Nonpayment of rent on time.

-Staying on the property without a lease.
+Staying on the personal property without a lease.

 Violating a term of the lease.

-Regardless of having such ‘just’ reasons, you must follow the proper eviction procedure.
-You must not try to use any other method, such as self-help methods, retaliatory evictions, or evictions based on a tenant’s fair-housing-protected class.
+You must not try to use any other method to make make your tenants vacate the premises, such as self-help methods, retaliatory evictions, or evictions based on a tenant’s fair-housing-protected class.

 Eviction may involve court costs for both the landlord and tenant in the process of regaining possession of the dwelling unit.